Displaying present location in the site.

 Respect for the Rights of Children

-NEC strives to prevent or mitigate adverse impacts of its products and services on children in support of the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles*4 which mentions the rights to vulnerable children, in addition to the international standards embedded in the NEC Group Human Rights Policy.
+NEC strives to prevent or mitigate adverse impacts of its products and services on children in support of the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles,*4 which mentions the rights of vulnerable children, in addition to the international standards embedded in the NEC Group Human Rights Policy.
 In accordance with the Guidelines for Responsible Business Conduct in Supply Chains, NEC endeavors to abolish child labour from its supply chains and promote business activities and corporate citizenship activities that are based on consideration for human rights—including the rights of children.